-After US reaction; India compares Red Fort violence to those after Capitol hill incident
+After US reaction; India compares Red Fort violence to Capitol hill incident

 New Delhi, Feb 4: In its first comments on the farmers'' agitation, the Biden administration on Thursday said it encourages differences to be resolved through dialogue and described peaceful protests a "hallmark" of a "thriving democracy", prompting India to compare reactions to violence at the Red Fort with those seen after storming of the Capitol Hill.